Distributed Dual Coordinate Ascent in General Tree Networks and Communication Network Effect on Synchronous Machine Learning: Proof of Theorem

-\subsection{Proof of Theorem \ref{recur_conver}}
+\section{Proof of Theorem \ref{recur_conver}}

+For this proof, we follow the proof of Theorem 2 of \cite{jaggi2014communication} with the additional difference, i.e., dealing with both updating coordinates $\balpha_Q$ and un-updating coordinates $\balpha_{\overline{Q}}$, and show that for a general tree node $Q$, the convergence analysis introduced in \eqref{ieq:convergence} holds.

 \begin{proof} Suppose the tree node $Q$ has $K$ direct child nodes, and we simply represent the child nodes from $1$ to $K$.
 The convergence rate of the algorithm at a tree node $Q$ is obtained by considering the updating scheme at the node $Q$ as follows.
-For simplicity, we omit $Q$ in the subscript of $\balpha$.